bunderuso/cs544-qgp/README.md

 # cs544-qgp
 This is the repo for the Quic Gaming Protocol (QGP)

+# Description
+This is the first version of the QGP built in Python 3.
+Currently it is a small tech-demo with a single client and server
+to exchange messages in a controlled fashion.
+The goal of it is to show how QUIC could be used to send efficient
+messages in a multiplayer gaming context.

+All of the messages were intended to use integers whereever possible as they are more efficient to send and allow for easier
+process than strings.
+Strings are currently only used for actual messages for errors or text chats.

+# How to run
+## Language version
+Python 3

+## Required libraries
+1. threading
+2. logging
+3. struct
+4. aioquic
+5. asyncio
+6. typing

+## Running the files
+1. Execute the command `python3 server.py` before starting the client.
+The server must be running first
+2. Execute the command `python3 client.py` after starting the server.
+The server must be running first

 # Server CLI Commands
 ## send_error
 Command: `send_error`